 Violence and State Capacity in Mexico

-I explore the effects of persistent drug-related violence in Mexico on the state capacity of local governments in Mexico.
-Please contact me for the latest draft.
+In this research explore the effects of persistent drug-related violence in Mexico on the state capacity of local governments in Mexico.
+The paper shows how the effects of persistent violence are heterogeneous and have reshaped local governments across the country.

 Is deindustrialization linked to low productivity levels?
 In this paper, I use the case of nine Latin American countries that have shown premature deindustrialization to explore this issue.
 Using cointegration analysis, I do not find that TFP is cointegrated with the share of employment in the manufacturing sector.
 Furthermore, I explore if a shift to the services sector is linked to high levels of income inequality.
 Although I notice that changes in the economic structure are linked to changes in the Gini coefficient, these results are time-sensitive, and depend on the economic conditions of the countries at the beginning of the study.